1tomas/JavaScript-/README.md

 # JavaScript-
-the files and their content are in Spanish because they are university projects
+The files and their content are mostly in Spanish because they are university projects I translated most of the variables, classes, Dom calls, functions, etc.